Skip to main content

 Popular posts from this blog

-20 LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS
+TWENTY LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS

-Over the last couple of years the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
+Over the last couple of decades the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
 Many Kenyans now can speak fluent Lingala.
 Some even sing in the langauge!
-I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa, Fofona Bangali and myself, just to name but a few.
-Part of the reason for this popularity is: Lingala is easy to learn (For Lingala-Swahili similarities, click here ).
+I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa and Fofona Bangali to mention but a few.
+Part of the reason for this popularity is: Lingala is easy to learn especially for Swahili speakers (For Lingala-Swahili similarities, click here ).
 I mean, it is ridiculously easy.
 So easy, in fact, it takes just a few months.
-Forget about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
+I'm not talking about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
 I'm talking about Lingala in its purest form here, the one not polluted with foreign languages.
-Well, before I bore you to death with detail, I'm happy to present you here with 20 popular lingala words and phrases I thought you could be interested in knowing their meaning.
-Let's get right into it, shall we?
-1. Bolingo...
+Another reason for Lingala's growing popularity in Kenya is down to how it pervades our popular rumba songs and radio stations.
+For the average Kenyan, not a day passes without hearing at leas...

-10 LUO WORDS YOU SHOULD KNOW THEIR MEANING
+TEN LUO WORDS YOU SHOULD KNOW THEIR MEANING

 Luo language is a group of closely related languages spoken by River-Lake Nilotes, who trace their origin in the area we today call Republic of South Sudan.
 The language calls itself "Dholuo" or "Lep Luo" in other dialects and is spoken by the Acholi of Uganda, Luo of Kenya, Jopadhola, Lango, Alur among other tribes.
-I have painstakingly compiled a list of some Luo words which I think you've most probably come across and would like to know what they mean.
+We have painstakingly compiled a list of some Luo words which we think you've most probably come across while listening to luo content and would like to know what they actually mean.
 Let's get right into it, shall we?
 1. Hera - Hera means love.
 It is both a noun and a verb.
 It is the first Luo word that anybody interested in learning the language usually encounters.
-From album titles, song titles to subtitles, it pervades everything.
+From album titles, song titles to baby names and pet names, it pervades everything.
 Hera remo, hera mwandu, hera bungu, hera mudho and hera apilo are all music titles by various luo artistes.
-Hero remo translates to love is blood (the word "is" or its Luo equivalent "en" remarkably doesn't have to be used often...
+Hero remo translates to "love is blood" (the word "is" or its Luo eq...